cgutie40/cgutie40.github.io/docs/04-Schematic/schematic.md

 *Power Distribution*

 All components operate from the regulated 5 V rail supplied by the LM7805T.
-Decoupling capacitors are included near key ICs to reduce noise and ensure stable analog readings.
+Decoupling capacitors are included near key ICs to reduce noise and allow stable analog readings.

 ![schematic](CGE_Updated_Schem.png){style width:"350" height:"300;"}